eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.36

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
+ - Enhanced Custom Mail Forward option to allow user to specify FROM address.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.35

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;